hpi-schul-cloud/schulcloud-server/apps/server/src/modules/board/loadtest/readme.md

 6. start the execution of the scenario against this newly created board
 7. generate a html report in the end

-You can also provide the target as the first and the name of the scenario as the second parameter - to avoid the need to select those:
+You can also provide the target as the first and the name of the scenario as the second parameter - to avoid the need to select those.
+Here is an example:

 ```bash
 bash runScenario.sh https://bc-6854-basic-load-tests.nbc.dbildungscloud.dev 3users
 ```

+## password

+By typeing `export CARL_CORD_PASSWORD=realpassword` the script will not ask you anymore for the password to create a token.

-## Open Todos:
+## Todos

-- [x] split code into functions
-- [x] suppress curl output
-- [x] add proper error handling of failed requests
-- [x] cleanup scenarios
-- [x] write documentation for linux => runScenario.sh
-- [x] write documentation for windows => direct command
-- [x] replace selects with parameters from script call
-- [ ] properly handle credentials - env-vars?
+- [ ] enable optional parameter course_id